SpeysideHEP/spey/README.md

 ```

 Here in the first line, we extract $1-CL_s$ values per POI for ``spey.ExpectationType.aposteriori``
-expectation type and we plot specific standard deviations which provide following plot:
+expectation type and we plot specific standard deviations which provide the following plot:

 ![Brazilian plot](./docs/figs/brazilian_plot.png)